canthefason/go-watcher/README.md

 ##### Vendor directory
 Since Globs and some optional folder arrays will make it harder to configure, we are not planning to have support for a configurable watched folder structure.
 Only configuration we have here is, by default we have excluded vendor/ folder from watched directories.
 If your intention is making some changes in place, you can set -watch-vendor flag as "true", and start watching vendor directory.

+## Watcher in Docker

+If you want to run Watcher in a containerized local environment, you can achieve this by using canthefason/watcher image in Docker Hub.
+There is an example project under /docker-example directoy.
+Let's first try to dockerize this example code first.

+In our example, we are creating a server that listens to port 7000 and responds to all clients with "watcher is running" string.
+The most essential thing to run your code in Docker is, mounting your project volume to a container.
+In the containerized Watcher, our GOPATH is set to /go directory by default, so you need to mount your project to this GOPATH.

+  `docker run -v /path/to/hello:/go/src/hello -p 7000:7000 canthefason/watcher watcher -run hello`

+Containerized Watcher also supports different versions of Go by leveraging [gvm](https://github.com/moovweb/gvm).
+Currently it only supports major versions right now.
+If you don't set anything, by default Watcher will pick version 1.7.
+If you want to change the Go version, you can use GO_VERSION environment variable.
+Currently it only supports 1.4, 1.5, 1.6, 1.7 at the moment

+   `docker run -v /path/to/hello:/go/src/hello -e GO_VERSION=1.6 -p 7000:7000 canthefason/watcher watcher -run hello`

+To provide a more structured repo, we also integrated a docker-compose manifest file.
+That file already handles volume mounting operation that and exposes the port to the localhost.
+With docker-compose the only thing that you need to do from the root, invoking `docker-compose up

 #### Known Issues
 On Mac OS X, when you make a tls connection, you can get a message like: x509: `certificate signed by unknown authority`